 Your starting salary is negotiated between you and your Department Head when you are offered an appointment.
 For professorial positions the University has neither salary scales nor minimum scales.
 To negotiate effectively you should know average salaries for your rank, faculty and years of experience at this and comparable institutions.
-The Faculty Association can provide information about average salaries at UBC.
+(The Faculty Association may be able to provide information about average salaries at UBC.)
 When negotiating your starting salary, don’t forget to consider whether you need start up funds, and if you have special requirements or requests (delayed start, lab-space, special equipment, reduced teaching, and/or acknowledgement of special conditions applying to your position, such as for professional work).
 Also, feel free to contact us with any questions you have about benefits.

 Your offer letter may resemble samples available at this link.
 Many of the terms in an offer letter may be negotiated.

 New faculty who are negotiating their salary can find advice in the CAUT Handbook for New Faculty, Negotiating Starting Salaries available here.
 CAUT is the Canadian Association of University Teachers and UBCFA is a member.